 Hitch-Hiking – the Best Way to Travel without Expenses

-After hitch- halfway across Europe – at the time of writing this I have easily hitch-hiked from to , over 1000km – I can say that this is an awesome way of getting around.
-Not only do you end up saving some cash, but you'll end up learning about the country and even seeing more of the countryside.
-I was astounded at just how generous people are when you're stranded on the side of the road holding a cardboard sign with the name of a place written on it that you can't even pronounce.
+After hitch-hiking halfway across Europe – at the time of writing this I have easily hitch-hiked from Bulgaria to Slovenia, over 1000km – I can say that this is an awesome way of getting around.
+Not only do you end up saving some cash, but you’ll end up learning about the country and even seeing more of the countryside.
+I was astounded at just how generous people are when you’re stranded on the side of the road holding a cardboard sign with the name of a place written on it that you can’t even pronounce.
 My first hitchhiking experience ended up in a fancy dinner (which others paid) in Macedonia after a fascinating guided tour through the countryside.

 Get Free Accommodation and Food Through Volunteering/working

-I was lucky enough to stumble into a volunteering position at a bar on the beautiful island of Koh Rong in .
+I was lucky enough to stumble into a volunteering position at a bar on the beautiful island of Koh Rong in Cambodia.
 I had a great lifestyle which included free food, drinks, and accommodation on this tropical paradise.
 I managed to live the dream while serving beers to my mates and setting up beer pong tournaments on the beach.
 All the while, I could have spent $0 and stayed for months on end.

-Volunteering or working for your accommodation and food is probably the best way to make your money last while on the road. need staff; bars need bartenders and farms need farmers.
+Volunteering or working for your accommodation and food is probably the best way to make your money last while on the road.
+Hostels need staff; bars need bartenders and farms need farmers.

 It’s no secret that if you can speak fluent English (which I can, sort of), there’re plenty of opportunities to volunteer like this.
 You might even find yourself making a few dollars here and there.